SecureIdentityAlliance/osia/src/doc/02 - functional.rst

    - interactions with the population registry to generate a UIN and insert the collected data,
    - interaction with the ABIS to insert the face and fingerprints,
+   - in a full system, data would need to be validated before process can continue, for example to make sure the person does not yet exist in the system,
    - interactions with multiple Credential Management System to request the issuance of different types of credentials.

 Bank account opening Use Case